CMMC Phase One started November 10! Here's everything you need to know.

 A note on “withdrawn” requirements:

-There are 33 “withdrawn” requirements in NIST SP 800-171 revision 3.
-However, nearly every withdrawn requirement is simple integrated into the language of other requirements in the standard (something I like to call “the law of the conservation of NIST controls”).
+There are 33 “withdrawn” requirements in NIST 800-171 rev 3.
+However, nearly every withdrawn requirement is simply integrated into the language of other requirements in the standard (something I like to call “the law of the conservation of NIST controls”).

-The illusion of withdrawn controls creates the situation in which the overall number of requirements has decreased from SP 800-171 revision 2 to revision 3 while the total number of required tasks has increased.
+These withdrawals are why the number of controls has decreased from NIST 800-171 rev 2 to rev 3, while the total number of required tasks has increased.

 For example: